OzzyProjects/datalink_layer_sniffer/README.md

 # Datalink layer sniffer for Linux

-<ins>Added : NTP, SMB/Mailslot/Browser, the obscure one Canon BJNP and 802.3 frames with LLC</ins>
++ LAST UPDATE : NTP, SMB/Mailslot/Browser, the obscure one Canon BJNP and 802.3 frames with LLC

 **NEW RELEASE WITH BLUETOOTH IMPLEMENTATION - WORK IN PROGRESS**